Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 The Penalty Structure

-Continuation penalties: If the IRS sends a notice of failure to file and the form is not submitted within 90 days, an additional penalty of $25,000 per 30-day period begins accruing.
-There is no statutory maximum.
-A founder who ignores IRS notices for a year after the initial notice faces penalties exceeding $300,000 — for a single year's form.
+It gets worse.
+If the IRS sends a failure-to-file notice and you don't submit within 90 days, an additional $25,000 per 30-day period starts accruing.
+No statutory cap.
+Ignore IRS notices for a year and a single year's form can generate penalties over $300,000.

-No reasonable cause exception by default.
-The IRS can abate penalties for reasonable cause, but the burden of proof is on the taxpayer.
-"I didn't know about the requirement" is generally not accepted as reasonable cause.
-Having relied on a formation service that did not mention the obligation may qualify, but this requires documentation and is not guaranteed.
+And there's no automatic reasonable cause exception.
+The IRS can abate, but the burden falls on the taxpayer.
+"I didn't know" generally doesn't work.
+Relying on a formation service that never mentioned the obligation might qualify, but you'll need documentation, and nothing is guaranteed.

-1. Formation services don't mention it.
-Most online LLC formation platforms (both English and Chinese-language services) focus on entity creation — articles of organization, EIN, bank account.
-Post-formation compliance obligations are mentioned in fine print, if at all.
-Chinese-language formation services charging $200-$300 for full LLC setup rarely include ongoing compliance guidance.
+Formation services skip it.
+English and Chinese-language LLC formation platforms focus on entity creation: articles of organization, EIN, bank account.
+Post-formation compliance gets buried in fine print or omitted entirely.
+A Chinese-language service charging $200-$300 for "full LLC setup" almost never covers ongoing compliance.

-2. The "LLCs don't pay tax" misconception.
-A single-member LLC with no US-source income generally has no US income tax liability.
-This is true.
-But "no tax" is interpreted as "no filing obligation," which is false.
+"LLCs don't pay tax" becomes "LLCs don't file anything."
+True, a single-member LLC with no US-source income usually owes no US income tax.
+But founders hear "no tax" and assume "no filing."
 The 5472 is an information return, not a tax return.
-It is required regardless of tax liability.
+Required regardless of tax liability.

-4. Chinese accounting professionals may not flag it.
-A Chinese founder's domestic accountant in China has no reason to know about Form 5472.
-The obligation exists under US tax law and requires a US-qualified tax preparer to handle.
-The gap between Chinese domestic accounting and US international tax compliance is wide.
+Chinese accountants don't know about it.
+A domestic accountant in Shenzhen or Shanghai has no reason to know US information return requirements.
+This obligation lives entirely within US tax law and needs a US-qualified preparer.
+The gap between Chinese domestic accounting and US international compliance is real.

 Get structural patterns other founders miss